-Battery failure is a common cause of vehicle breakdown, with 60,000 roadside recovery call-outs a year from battery failure.
-There are a number of reasons why a battery could fail, including extreme weather conditions, the car being left for long periods the age of the battery and commonly, motorists accidentally leaving their lights on.
+Responsible for 60,000 roadside recovery call-outs a year, battery failure is a common cause of breakdown in petrol and diesel powered vehicles.
+There are a number of reasons why a car battery could fail, including extreme weather conditions, the car being left for long periods, the age of the battery and, commonly, motorists accidentally leaving their lights on.

-The average lifespan of a car battery is between 5 and 7 years, but this can vary based on a number of factors including how often and how long the car is driven, temperature variation, the age of your car, and any additional electronic features installed (including alarms and sensors) that are active even when your car is not in use.
+The average lifespan of a car battery is between 3 and 5 years, but this can vary based on a number of factors.
+These include how often and how long the car is driven, temperature variation, the age of your car and any additional electronic features installed (including alarms and sensors) that are active even when your car is not in use.

 Car battery fitting appointments near you

-We have over 260 centres throughout the UK with hourly appointments available.
+We have over 250 centres throughout the UK with hourly car battery replacement and fitting appointments available.

-Purchase online today and you'll benefit from our exclusive online prices
+Buy a car battery online today and you'll benefit from our exclusive online prices.

 Over 50 years of expertise

 We've been fitting car batteries for over 50 years and our technicians are some of the best trained in the country.